 In 2010 I married Nate McCurdy, the man of my dreams.
-We have a daughter, Clara, and son, Wesley.
+We now have four children.
 In addition to writing and directing musical productions, I work in curriculum development and graphic design in my family's homeschool curriculum business, Notgrass Company.

 To God be the glory!